 Visibility and analytics are also key to managing department spending.
-Data-wise, the more employees are empowered to buy items using an approved solution, the more insight procurement has into spend patterns and business needs.
-For good visibility, your purchasing policy must be documented but also communicated out regularly to remind existing employees and inform new ones.
+Data-wise, the more employees are given the power to buy items using an approved solution, the more insight procurement has into purchasing patterns and business needs.
+For good visibility, your spend policy must be documented but also communicated out regularly to remind existing employees and inform new ones.
 It should at minimum cover purchase approvals, purchase orders, and contract authorization limits.

-By making sure the purchasing policy is clear and communicated frequently, purchase orders and approvals are automated, and visibility and data go hand-in-hand, procurement teams can better empower employees to make their own purchasing decisions.
+By making sure the purchasing policy is clear and communicated frequently, purchase orders and approvals are automated, and visibility and data go hand-in-hand, procurement teams can better lend power to employees to make their own purchasing decisions.